The Impact of Explanations on Fairness in Human-AI Decision-Making: Protected vs Proxy Features: Qualitative Results

 \subsection{Justification Involving Protected Feature}

-Here, we analyze justifications that explicitly mention ``gender'', ``male'', ``female'', etc. in the direct bias conditions.
-First, we consider such justifications before we disclose model bias to participants.
-In this phase, when we do not provide participants with explanations, we almost never observe participants directly discussing ``gender'' as a salient part of their justification.
-When they are given explanations, participants mention trying to ``ignore gender'' when making their decision.
-We observe that participants who mentioned gender in a prediction about a female applicant tended to be making ``Complete'' or ``Neutral'' predictions.
-Thus, even though explanations significantly decreased gender parity (\autoref{sec:expl}) overall, they do seem to help certain participants correct model biases in some cases.
+Here, we analyze justifications that explicitly mention gender in the direct bias conditions.
+In these justifications, we assess how participants incorporate gender into their judgment of AI predictions or when making their own predictions.
+Pre-disclosure, when explanations are not provided, participants rarely discuss gender as a salient part of their justification.
+However, when explanations are provided, participants often mention trying to ``ignore gender'' when making their decision.
+Notably, participants who mentioned gender in predictions about female applicants tended to make ``Complete'' or ``Neutral'' predictions.
+Thus, even though explanations significantly decreased gender parity (\aptLtoX[graphic=no,type=html]{\S\ref{sec:expl}}{\autoref{sec:expl}}) overall, they appear to help participants correct model biases in some cases.

-After bias disclosure, justifications mentioning gender still predominantly appear in the condition with explanations.
-However, we do find some participants who, even without explanations, mention gender bias and flip ``Late'' predictions for female applicants.
-For example, one participant explained they overrode such a prediction because they had seen an example of a male applicant with the same occupation who was predicted as ``Complete''.
-In a condition with explanations, many participants mention that ``\textit{gender should not be a deciding factor}'' and that they try to ignore this feature when making their prediction.
-Some participants even explain when they \textit{are} agreeing with a ``Late'' prediction for a female applicant that their decision was based on other features (``\textit{The large amount of negatives aside from gender still point towards being late.}'').
-However, even in the case of direct bias and with both explanations and bias disclosure, we still observe participants who agree with model biases.
+Post-bias disclosure, justifications mentioning gender still predominantly appear in the condition with explanations.
+Nevertheless, some participants, even without explanations, mention gender bias and flip ``Late'' predictions for female applicants.
+For instance, one participant explained overriding such a prediction based on observing a male applicant with the same occupation predicted as ``Complete''.
+In the condition with explanations, many participants asserted that ``\textit{gender should not be a deciding factor}'' and ignored gender when making their prediction.
+Some participants, when supporting a "Late" prediction for a female applicant, clarify that their decision was based on other features (``\textit{The large amount of negatives aside from gender still point towards being late.}'').
+However, even in the case of direct bias with both explanations and bias disclosure, some participants still align with model biases.
 For example, one participant agreed with a ``Complete'' prediction of a male applicant ``\textit{[b]ecause according to AI, male gender is more likely to complete loan...}''